mas94uk/upnpTube/README.md

     upnpTube

+### Installation using Docker
+TODO: Write some instruction here

 ### How it works
 upnpTube scans for DLNA/UPNP renderers on your network.
 For each one it finds, it creates a YouTube Cast Receiver, named after the renderer.